 - The main goal of an accountant is to represent the accurate financial picture of a company.
 On the basis of which the firm makes amendments and take care of the internal operations.

-In finance, there are hundred streams you can go into.
+In finance, there are a hundred streams you can go into.
 Depending on your goal, here’s what you should do.

-- With an MBA degree in Finance, you can also go for Investment Banking, but in that case, you need to have mettle for analyses and valuation also.
+- With an MBA degree in Finance, you can also go for Investment Banking, but in that case, you need to have the mettle for analyses and valuation also.

-- Other than MBA, you can also go for core courses, like CFA, FRM, CQF, Actuary and so many other core domain courses.
-They are internationally recognized and if you really want to pursue a career in these core domains, having a certification will pave your way.
+- Other than MBA, you can also go for core courses, like CFA, FRM, CQF, Actuary, and so many other core domain courses.
+They are internationally recognized, and if you really want to pursue a career in these core domains, having a certification will pave your way.

-In case of accounting, it’s more of a narrow path.
+In the case of accounting, it’s more of a narrow path.
 But that doesn’t mean you can’t make your mark in this field.